MGeo: Multi-Modal Geographic Pre-Training Method: Abstract

 \section{Abstract}

-As a core task in location-based services~(LBS) (\textit{e.g.}, navigation maps), query and point of interest~(POI) matching connects users' intent with real-world geographic information.
-Recently, pre-trained models~(PTMs) have made advancements in many natural language processing~(NLP) tasks.
-Generic text-based PTMs do not have enough geographic knowledge for query-POI matching.
-To overcome this limitation, related literature attempts to employ domain-adaptive pre-training based on geo-related corpus.
-However, a query generally contains mentions of multiple geographic objects, such as nearby roads and regions of interest~(ROIs).
-The \textit{geographic context}~(GC), \textit{i.e.}, these diverse geographic objects and their relationships, is therefore pivotal to retrieving the most relevant POI.
-Single-modal PTMs can barely make use of the important GC and therefore have limited performance.
-In this work, we propose a novel query-POI matching method Multi-modal Geographic language model~(MGeo), which comprises a geographic encoder and a multi-modal interaction module.
-MGeo represents GC as a new modality and is able to fully extract multi-modal correlations for accurate query-POI matching.
-Besides, there is no publicly available benchmark for this topic.
-In order to facilitate further research, we build a new open-source large-scale benchmark Geographic TExtual Similarity~(GeoTES).
-The POIs come from an open-source geographic information system~(GIS).
-The queries are manually generated by annotators to prevent privacy issues.
-Compared with several strong baselines, the extensive experiment results and detailed ablation analyses on GeoTES demonstrate that our proposed multi-modal pre-training method can significantly improve the query-POI matching capability of generic PTMs, even when the queries' GC is not provided.
-Our code and dataset are publicly available at \url{https://github.com/PhantomGrapes/MGeo}.
+Query and point of interest~(POI) matching is a core task in location-based services~(LBS), \textit{e.g.}, navigation maps.
+It connects users' intent with real-world geographic information.
+Lately, pre-trained language models~(PLMs) have made notable advancements in many natural language processing~(NLP) tasks.
+To overcome the limitation that generic PLMs lack geographic knowledge for query-POI matching, related literature attempts to employ continued pre-training based on domain-specific corpus.
+However, a query generally describes the \textit{geographic context}~(GC) about its destination and contains mentions of multiple geographic objects like nearby roads and regions of interest~(ROIs).
+These diverse geographic objects and their correlations are pivotal to retrieving the most relevant POI.
+Text-based single-modal PLMs can barely make use of the important GC and are therefore limited.
+In this work, we propose a novel method for query-POI matching, namely Multi-modal Geographic language model~(MGeo), which comprises a geographic encoder and a multi-modal interaction module.
+Representing GC as a new modality, MGeo is able to fully extract multi-modal correlations to perform accurate query-POI matching.
+Moreover, there exists no publicly available query-POI matching benchmark.
+Intending to facilitate further research, we build a new open-source large-scale benchmark for this topic, \textit{i.e.}, Geographic TExtual Similarity~(GeoTES).
+The POIs come from an open-source geographic information system~(GIS) and the queries are manually generated by annotators to prevent privacy issues.
+Compared with several strong baselines, the extensive experiment results and detailed ablation analyses demonstrate that our proposed multi-modal geographic pre-training method can significantly improve the query-POI matching capability of PLMs with or without users' locations.
+Our code and benchmark are publicly available at \url{https://github.com/PhantomGrapes/MGeo}.

 \ccsdesc[500]{Information systems~Language models} \ccsdesc[300]{Information systems~Similarity measures} \ccsdesc[300]{Information systems~Business intelligence}

 \keywords{query-POI matching, multi-modal, language model, geographic context, benchmark}